21 Jun Gambeya albida

 Family: Sapotaceae.

 Distribution/conservation status: occurs in lowland rainforest and gallery forest.
-Not assessed for the IUCN Red List.
+Near threatened.

 Fruits/seeds: brownish-orange, almost globose, and slightly pointed at the apex, containing 4 – 5 hard, shiny, dark brown seeds which are ellipsoid in shape and embedded in reddish pulp.